 Kate D. Levin

 Kate D. Levin oversees the Bloomberg Philanthropies Arts program, supporting a range of organizations and activities in the United States and around the world.
 Current initiatives include management training, public art, and digital technology.
 She is also a principal at Bloomberg Associates in Cultural Assets Management.
-Client cities include Athens, Bogota, London, Nashville and Oakland.
+Client cities have included Athens, Bogotá, London, Nashville, Newark, and Oakland.

 From 2002-2013, Levin served as Commissioner of the New York City Department of Cultural Affairs.
 Managing the largest single arts funder in the U.S., she increased support for cultural organizations, and expanded creative sector participation in economic development, tourism, human service, and education initiatives.
 During her tenure capital funding recipients tripled, while agency-sponsored technology and capacity building projects strengthened non-profit leadership.
 Levin oversaw the city’s permanent public art commissioning program, and helped develop and promote numerous temporary exhibitions and performances.